-Lunar Panda Deluxe (Mobile) Out this Thursday!
+Lunar Panda Deluxe (Mobile) - Out Now!

 It's finally finished and the official release date is this Thursday 26th October 2017!
 Mr Panda will be jetting his way onto the Google Play and the App Store for his mobile debut.
 For more information or for a review copy please get in contact with us at: This email address is being protected from spambots.
 You need JavaScript enabled to view it.